Skip to main content

 Median home price: $10.65 million

-Home to stars such as Tom Hanks, Malibu Colony Beach is a private gated community by the shore, offering its homeowners exceptional views.
-This coveted neighborhood in L.A.'s residential area is safe and secure, making it an optimal location for celebrities (and regular folks) with kids.
+Home to major Hollywood A-listers, Malibu Colony Beach is a private community by the shore, offering its exclusive homeowners stunning ocean views.
+This is a safe, secure, and coveted neighborhood, making it an optimal destination for celebrities (and the wealthy with lower profiles) with kids.

 Beverly Hills Gateway